 Millions in Kashmir are suffering after a prolonged curfew has led to a humanitarian crisis in the region.
 The people of Jammu and Kashmir have been confined to their homes with minimal access to life-saving medicine, food and daily essentials: While most shops are closed down, those who manage to open do so only for a short period of time.
 The shortage of supply has led to inflated prices, especially for baby food & milk and medicines to treat a large number of ill & injured people.
 With business standing still & wages not being paid, the people of Kashmir are in desperate need of support on a large scale.
-Al-Mustafa Welfare Trust who is already on the ground helping people has now launched a large international convoy project to ensure that a maximum number of people are reached.
+Al-Mustafa Welfare Trust who is already on the ground helping people has successfully delivered a large international convoy project to ensure that a maximum number of people have been reached.

 Our Aid Convoy reached Chakothi LoC on the 26th October 2019 and was handed over to the Pakistan Red Crescent (PRC) under the supervision of the International Rescue Committee.